 According to Salary.com’s cost-of-living calculator, the cost of living in Asheville is 44 percent lower than New York City, while salaries are only 27 percent lower, resulting in more disposable income and a better quality of life.
 North Carolina is 16th in the country in per capita income, indicating a healthy economy.

 North Carolina currently has no tolls roads, which will help keep costs low on a move across the state.
-The debate over toll roads in the state has been stewing since 2002, when the North Carolina Turnpike Authority was founded to implement and oversee up to nine toll road projects across the state.

 Like so many other things in North Carolina, commuting time varies widely depending on your occupation and where you live.
 Army bases like Camp Lejeune and Fort Bragg have an average commuting time of just 11 minutes, while those in rural regions may have a commute of 40 minutes or more into the nearest city to work.